 Everything starts with the Certificado de Título — the official document proving ownership under Dominican law, issued by the Land Court and registered at the local Title Registry.
 But verifying it goes far beyond confirming it exists.

 - Is the title definitive?
 A título definitivo certifies legal ownership and confirms the property can be transferred.
-I have seen properties marketed for sale where the title was still provisional, in subdivision, or belonged to someone else entirely.
+Properties are sometimes marketed where the title is still provisional, in subdivision, or belonged to someone else entirely.

 - Is it registered to the actual seller?
 If the title is not in the developer's name, there must be documented authorization from the actual owner.
 Without it, the sale can be challenged and invalidated.